 Protect your skin

 Staying hydrated is really important.
-Signs of dehydration include dry mouth, fatigue, dizziness, stomach ache, back pain, headache, irritability and decreased urination.
-Muscles cramps can occur during the marathon, especially if you experience dehydration.
-If a cramp hits, stop running, stretch the triggered muscle and apply gentle massage.
+Signs of dehydration include dry mouth, fatigue, dizziness, stomach ache, back pain, headache, irritability, and decreased urination.
+Muscle cramps can occur during the marathon, especially if you experience dehydration.
+If a cramp hits, stop running, stretch the triggered muscle, and apply gentle massage.
 It could last a few seconds to several minutes.

 Remember, when a minor injury or symptoms of a problem occur during the marathon or a training session, you must learn how to deal with it, listen to your body and decide whether it is safe to continue.